Skip to main content

 3 mentions Positive Neutral Negative

-The game's atmosphere is characterized by a playful tone, contrasting with the more serious themes typical of other science adventure series.
+The game's atmosphere is characterized by a playful tone, contrasting with the more serious themes typical of science adventure series.
 However, while the ending introduces a significant shift that enhances emotional stakes, some players find the overall atmosphere to be somewhat bland.

 • “The atmosphere that this game emits is just playful, akin to the more serious tones in most other science adventure series' canonical entries.”